Legal career of Hillary Clinton: Early work on the East Coast

-During her postgraduate studies, Clinton, at the time known as Hillary Rodham, worked as a staff attorney for Edelman's newly founded Children's Defense Fund in Cambridge, Massachusetts, and as a consultant to the Carnegie Council on Children.
-In 1974, she was a member of the impeachment inquiry staff in Washington, D.C. during the impeachment process against Richard Nixon, and advised the House Committee on the Judiciary during the Watergate scandal.
+During her postgraduate studies, Clinton, at the time known as Hillary Rodham, worked as a staff attorney for Marian Wright Edelman's newly founded Children's Defense Fund in Cambridge, Massachusetts, and as a consultant to the Carnegie Council on Children.
+Clinton received her Juris Doctor after graduating from Yale Law School in 1973.

+In 1974, she was a member of the impeachment inquiry staff in Washington, D.C. during the impeachment process against President Richard Nixon and advised the House Committee on the Judiciary during the Watergate scandal.
 Under the guidance of Chief Counsel John Doar and senior member Bernard W. Nussbaum, Rodham helped research procedures of impeachment and the historical grounds and standards for it.
 The committee's work culminated with the resignation of President Richard Nixon in August 1974.